doitintl/bigquery-grafana/README.md

 ## Adding the DataSource to Grafana

+1. Run the Go file named ‘reverse_proxy.go’ before configuring the Data Source in the Grafana.
+The file is present in the main plugin directory in one of the following path:
+   /grafana/plugin/bigquery-grafana/reverse_proxy.go  or    /grafana/data/plugin/bigquery-grafana/reverse_proxy.go
+   Command to execute (without quote) :
+   ‘go run reverse_proxy.go’
-1. Open the side menu by clicking the Grafana icon in the top header.
+2. Open the side menu by clicking the Grafana icon in the top header.
-2. In the side menu under `Dashboards` you should find a link named `Data Sources`.
+3. In the side menu under `Dashboards` you should find a link named `Data Sources`.
-3. Click the `+ Add data source` button in the top header.
+4. Click the `+ Add data source` button in the top header.
-4. Select `BigQuery` from the _Type_ dropdown.
+5. Select `BigQuery` from the _Type_ dropdown.
-5. Upload or paste in the Service Account Key file.
+6. Upload or paste in the Service Account Key file.
 See below for steps on how to create a Service Account Key file.

 > NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.